cvetakg/DeepReinforcementLearning/README.md

 ### Content:

-0. Before we start, some important notes
-1. Introduction to Deep Reinforcement Learning
+1. Introduction
 2. Value-Based Models
 3. Policy-Based Methods
 4. Multi-Agent Reinforcement Learning

-## 0. Before we start, some important notes
+## Introduction

+Reinforcement Learning is a form of learning in which a software agent observes the environment and takes actions to maximize its rewards from the environment.

 Machine learning paradigms:
 - Supervised Learning